anasmi/lut-mobile-course/Learning_Diary.md

 Otherwise, only one element got rendered.
 Next, we have added textViews for descriptions and prices.
 Here, I have assumed that amount ot items in each array (items, descriptions, prices) is the same.
 Othwerwise, adapter might through ArrayOutOfBoundException.
 The instructor in the video later on also creates a custom adapter to assign values from resource arrays into the view correctly.
+`RecyclerView` doesn't have an itemClickListener anymore, so I've assigned a listener to each individual item inside the `CustomAdapter` class.
+Thus launching of a details activity happens from it.
+Due to this we should pass `MainActivity` object to the `CustomAdapter`, as an activity can only be started from a class extending the `Context.
+For example, an Activity extends Context, thus an activity can start another one.

+I've used different items in the list, as I didn't want to use pictures from the web to avoid any legal issues of using third party photoes.
+Apart from that application has the same functionality as the one presented in the video.

+Pictures used in the application are put under `drawable` folder that is located under `res`.
+Referencing a file is easy as it happens by name using `R.drawable.apple`, for example.
+To prevent application from failure when encountering a big picture, we first scale it down if necessary and only after that assign it to the ImageView.
 Useful links were, at least :
 - https://stackoverflow.com/questions/50079026/why-are-some-views-located-inside-the-legacy-tab-in-android-studio-3-1-and-what
 - https://developer.android.com/guide/topics/ui/layout/recyclerview